ACMESDS/flex/README.md

 	});

 where dsX are datasets and where sql in a mysql connector.
-Or lone datasets can be created:
+Or, lone datasets can be created:

 	var ds = SQL.DSVAR(sql, ATTRIBUTES);